Extraocular muscles (overview)

 Overall, every person has seven pairs of extraocular muscles - each muscle of the pair is located in one of two bony orbits.
 Six extraocular muscle pairs control the movements of the eyeball, while one more pair is responsible for elevating the upper eyelid.

-All extraocular muscles can be subdivided into straight or recti muscles, oblique muscles and upper eyelid levator muscles.
+All extraocular muscles can be subdivided into straight or recti muscles, oblique muscles and upper eyelid levator muscle.
 The straight and oblique muscles are responsible for eyeball movements, and both groups are involved in the different gaze positions of the eye.

 Each person has four pairs of recti muscles and two pairs of oblique muscles.
 As mentioned, one more pair moves the upper eyelid and does not directly contact the eyeball.